 | Admissions | Undergraduate Admissions | Dual Enrollment

 A mandatory orientation meeting will be held in January.
-Orientation details will be emailed after an official acceptance has been made.
+Orientation details will be emailed after an official acceptance is made.

-*Accuplacer exam required for math course.
+Accuplacer exam required for this course.
 Details to follow once accepted to the program.

 This course is an introduction to the study of social life through the identification and analysis of regularized patterns of human relationships.
 Introduction to Sociology examines contemporary social problems through a wide range of sociological perspectives.
 In this course you will learn to interrogate structural inequalities that determine your life opportunities.
 Furthermore, you will develop an intersectional understanding of the interlocking systems of race, class and gender.
 Introduction to Sociology seeks to encourage the development of your sociological imagination and prompts you to think about yourself and the social world around you in meaningful ways.

 In English 101, students learn to address audience and purpose as they develop an effective writing process.
 English 101 is an immersion in the writing process and the basic conventions of language use.
 Through reading, writing, and revising in a variety of rhetorical contexts, students will develop verbal fluency as they explore and employ those conventions, attending to their social implications.
 Readings and writings will focus on a variety of discourse types, such as essays, reviews, proposals, letters, editorials, online discussion forums, and websites.